hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 and an inordinate consciousness of India's weakness.
 Hr.
 Tilak thought otherwise.
 He said : —

-" We do not beUeve in philanthrophy in PoHtics.
+" We do not believe in philanthrophy in PoHtics.
 There is no instance in history where a foreign nation has ruled another without any expectations of profit.
 We beHeve in Lord Morley and in the genuineness of his